Europe Road Trip: 25 Incredible Routes

 This is a route for those that love the journey more than the destination; it’s all about the road – even getting to Norway is a road trip in itself!

 Start in beautiful Bergen, the city surrounded by seven fjords and seven hills.
-There are lots of things to do here, including visiting the lively Vagen harbor in Bergen’s old quarter, Bryggen.
+There are lots of things to do here, including visiting the lively Vagen Harbor in Bergen’s old quarter, Bryggen.

 If you prefer to get to the top under your own steam, then take the via Ferrata up and the zip-line down!
 Is sea-level activity more your thing?
 Then head for glacial Lake Lovatnet where you can swim and kayak.